Proto:Sonic the Hedgehog 2 (Genesis)/August 21st, 1992

 - Act 2 still has the triple swinging platform.

-- The upper route in Act 2 is much harder than the final game; additionally, the upper upper route from the Simon Wai prototype is in the middle of being removed.
+- The upper route in Act 2 is much harder than the final game.

 - Drill Eggman II has more erratic movements than the final.

-- Somehow, the animation for entering a warping thing has become corrupted in this build.
+- Somehow, the animation for entering a tube has become corrupted in this build.

 - The background and cogs still have their old design from the Simon Wai prototype.